-Click Start > Control Panel > Network and Sharing Center > Network icon.
+Click Start > Control Panel > Network and Sharing Center > Network icon (icon with the network name you are connected to) and connect to computer 1.

 Can you connect to computer 1?

 To turn on an exception add a check mark to File and Printer Sharing > OK.